• Skip to primary navigation

 You want your cookies to be the same size for the best results.
 This is simple to do.

 Step 4: There are two great ways to ensure your cookies all turn out the same size.
-The first way is to take a small glass and trace circles around the bottom in rows, all along with a piece of parchment paper.
+The first way is to take a small glass and trace circles around the bottom in rows, along with a piece of parchment paper.

 You can also use a silicone macaron mat that has the circles pre-drawn.
 To avoid getting ink on the cookies, turn the parchment paper over.
 Now we get to pipe the cookie dough into the cute circles.